Birkirkara: Churches

 Birkirkara's main religious feast is that of St Helen at St. Helen's Basilica, which is celebrated on 18 August or on the first Sunday after that date.
 The main event of the celebration is a procession with a wooden statue carved by the Maltese master-sculptor Salvu Psaila.
 Notably, this is the only procession on the island carried out in the morning.
-The procession leaves the basilica at exactly 8:00 a.m. and returns to it at 10:45 am.
+The procession leaves the basilica at exactly 8:00 am and returns to it at 10:45 am.
 The statue is lifted to shoulder-height by a group of townsmen through the main streets of the town.